Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Besides, its arching stems have pink bracts and lime-green petals rimmed in royal blue, and each long-lasting flower displays a long yellow stamen.

-These flowers bloom several times a year, and each bloom usually lasts 6 to 8 weeks.
+These flowers bloom several times yearly, usually lasting 6 to 8 weeks.

 13. Alcantarea Imperialis Bromeliad